Joe Morrison: Regular season

+Playoffs

 Coaching career

 Joe Morrison was a head coach at the University of Tennessee at Chattanooga, University of New Mexico, and University of South Carolina.
 He is one of the few major college head coaches to never work as an assistant coach.

-As the head coach at Chattanooga, Morrison turned around a Mocs program coming off four straight losing seasons, pacing them to three straight Southern Conference championships (1977-1979).
-His record at Chattanooga was 44-29-3 in seven seasons.
+As the head coach at Chattanooga, Morrison turned around a Mocs program coming off four straight losing seasons, pacing them to three straight Southern Conference championships (1977–1979).
+His record at Chattanooga was 44–29–3 in seven seasons.

 Other than his NFL years, he is best remembered as the head coach at South Carolina.
 Morrison came to USC after three seasons with the Lobos of the University of New Mexico.
-He was a hot prospect, having gone 10-1 in 1982.
+He was a hot prospect, having gone 10–1 in 1982.
 Morrison took the Gamecocks to three postseason games (1984 and 1987 Gator Bowl and the 1988 Liberty Bowl) during his tenure.

 It was under Morrison in 1983 that South Carolina began the tradition of Einleitung from Also Sprach Zarathustra (theme from the movie "2001: A Space Odyssey") as its pre-game anthem and entrance song.
 The idea had actually originated with former quarterback Tommy Suggs, who suggested it to then-coach and athletic director Jim Carlen in 1981.
 However, Carlen wanted the Carolina Band to play it rather than have it played over the stadium's sound system.
 When Carlen left after the season, Suggs took the idea to his successor as athletic director, Bob Marcum.
 While Marcum liked it, he suggested that they wait to play it until a brand-new sound system could be installed in 1982.
 The song was finally played for the first time in Morrison's first year, and partly because of his success the song is identified with him.